 The following services are provided by the Learning Center:

 - Online Tutoring

 - Quiet and/or Group Study

-The Dallas Campus location is on the first floor of the Dalpiaz Student Success Center (DSC).
+The Dallas Campus location is on the second floor of the Morris Library (ML).
 The Lincoln Campus location is room 206 of the Lincoln Classroom Building (LC).
-The Kimbrell Campus location is room 203 of the classroom building (KCC).

 The Gaston College Writing Center exists to support students in communicating effectively.
 We encourage independent learning through collaborative conversations and positive interactions.
 In our nurturing environment, students can gain confidence and proficiency in writing and communication processes.

 The Writing Center is a place where Gaston College students can benefit from tutoring sessions with experienced Writing Coaches to discuss any writing-related topic for any writing assignment in any class.
 Our Coaches also help students develop effective speaking skills across academic disciplines and in other professional and social contexts.

 The Writing Center is located on the Dallas Campus in room 204 of the Morris Library (ML).
 The Writing Center’s hours of operation vary from semester to semester.
 Call us at 704.922.2369 for the current hours.